Logo

 Are Staking Returns Worth the Risk?

-One common pattern: as more value is locked on a blockchain, yields trend lower.
-If you see a headline rate that looks too good to be true—around 20%, for example—treat it skeptically.
+One common pattern is that as more value is locked on a blockchain, yields can trend lower.
+If you see a headline rate that looks too good to be true—around 20%, for example—treat it skeptically and check what assumptions drive that figure.

-Tax can also change your real outcome.
-In many places, staking rewards are commonly treated as income when you receive them, and then any later sale of those tokens may trigger capital gains (or losses) based on price changes after receipt.
+Tax can also affect your real outcome.
+In many places, staking rewards are commonly treated as income when you receive them, and later sales may trigger capital gains (or losses) based on price changes after receipt.
 Rules vary by country and can evolve, so check your local regulations and consider speaking with a tax professional.

 How Safe Is Crypto Staking?